DFHack/dfhack/docs/dev/Lua API.rst

 also map ``_first_item`` and ``_last_item`` to the min and max values.

+Enum types also support the ``type.next_item(index)`` function, which returns the next valid index of the enum (returning the first value if index is greater than or equal to the max value).

 Struct and class types with an instance-vector attribute in the XML also support:

 * ``type.find(key)``